 Kalavryta (Καλάβρυτα) is a popular winter destination and the most important town in the area.
 The town is built on the right bank of the Vouraikos River, 35 km (40-45 minutes drive) south of the coast (Gulf of Corinth) on an elevation of about 800 m.
 Kalavryta is the southern terminus of the Diakopto-Kalavryta rack railway, built by Italian engineers between 1885 and 1895.

 The town is very tidy and clean, and everything looks in perfect harmony with the beautiful mountainous environment.
-Kalavryta was destroyed by the Germans during the WWII occupation, so very few old houses remain in the town.
+The Germans destroyed Kalavryta during the WWII occupation, so very few old houses remain in the town.
 The town is located on a plateau, and thus it is flat and easy to walk around.
-The city's heart is the central square and the pedestrianized road that crosses it, where most shops, restaurants, and cafés are.